qsimeon/qsimeon.github.io/_pages/about.md

 Background and History
 ======
-Before starting my PhD at MIT, I completed a B.S. in Computation and Cognition from the same institution.
+Before starting my PhD at MIT, I completed a B.Sc. in Computation and Cognition from the same institution.
 I grew up in St. Lucia.

 Non-academic Interests
 ======